tyler-sommer/stormy-pond/README.md

 pond is a utility for tracking and managing tasks and other lists.
 Each pond contains a collection of items called ripples.
-Each ripple a summary, optional description, and may be tagged and grouped using labels called facets.
+Each ripple a summary, optional description, and may be tagged and grouped using labels called reflections.

 Installation